-Matt MacPake, is a photographer living in London.
+Matt MacPake is a photographer living in London.
 His work is a study of community, place, and family.
-Throughout his work, Matt looks at daily life in the neighborhoods and streets he walks and lives in.
+Throughout his work, Matt looks at daily life in the neighbourhoods and streets he walks and lives in.

-In 2019 Matt had three images selected for The Portrait of Britain, Hoxton Mini Press book (Vol 2).
-The portrait of Matt's daughter Dottie (Breakfast at Nana's, Carlisle, 2018) was selected as a winner that and featured in a nationwide exhibition on JCDecaux screens.
-This was the second time Matt had featured in this award a few years ago, in 2016, his portrait of Wilhelmena from the project 'To and from the North Circular', was shown across the country.
+In 2019, Matt had three images selected for The Portrait of Britain, Hoxton Mini Press book (Vol 2).
+The portrait of Matt's daughter Dottie (Breakfast at Nana's, Carlisle, 2018) was selected as a winner and featured in a nationwide exhibition on JCDecaux screens.

-Matt was born in the northwest of England (1978) and studied Photography Ba (Hons) at Blackpool and Fylde College graduating in 2005.
-In 2015 Matt received a Master's in Photography from the University of Hertfordshire being awarded a Distinction.
+Matt was born in northwest England (1978) and studied Photography Ba (Hons) at Blackpool and Fylde College, graduating in 2005.
+In 2015, Matt received a Master's in Photography from the University of Hertfordshire, being awarded a Distinction.

 Matt has shown work in Berlin, San Francisco, Tokyo, Des Moines, IA, Johannesburg, Krakow, London, Bristol, and Brighton.